Choosing the Right Voiceover Recording Equipment

 Metal and nylon pop shields both work towards a common goal.
 Stopping unwanted sounds entering the microphone.
 The second option is a metal pop filter from Se Electronics that sells for £20.
 Metal pop filters work differently from their nylon counterparts.
 A dual layered nylon filter, shown in option 3, will diffuse the air in an attempt to slow it down before it hits the mic.
 This metal pop shield will instead redirect the air downwards away from the mic.
 I personally don’t notice that much of a difference between the two varieties.
 I would pay more attention to the build quality which normally gets better the more you spend.
 Pay particular attention to the quality of the gooseneck and the clamp.
 You may prefer a metal pop filter as they are more durable and easier to clean.

 The Sontronics ST-Pop Filter is a slightly more expensive option, that will set you back £30.
 You can spend upwards of £60 on pop filters if you so wish.
 I’m not sure why you would.
 But you could.
-This is a dual-layer nylon mesh filter which is positioned on a metal gooseneck arm.
+This is a dual-layer nylon mesh filter.

 Some shock mounts (we’ll talk about them in a second) have built on pop filters.
 These can be an option if you are looking to save a little bit of money.
 They may stay in position better than the cheaper gooseneck variety but you won’t have as much control on their exact positioning.
 If you end up using a dynamic or a shotgun microphone you can also look in to purchasing a foam wind shield.
 This will do a similar job.

 Ask anyone involved in audio what their favourite microphone is at your peril.
 I have lost many an hour whilst harmlessly trying to make small talk.
 A microphone isn’t a one size fits all thing.
 It isn’t even the case that the more you spend the better it is.
 A microphone fits you like a wizard doth a wand.
-Once you get more work you may also want to invest in different types of microphones.
+Once you get more work you may also want to invest in different types of microphones, depending on the work you are doing.

 The Rode NT1A is a popular choice for an entry level large diaphragm condenser microphone.
 It retails for around £150, but can often be found cheeper as part of a bundle (you can see an example at the bottom of the page).
 Unlike the previous microphone this will require a preamp and audio interface to work properly.
 This obviously means spending more money, but what you get in return is a very quiet professional standard microphone.
 Condenser mics are powered and will therefore give a stronger signal.
 They will capture a more intricate, nuanced vocal performance.

 Now I am aware there is a vast difference between option two and three.
 Approximately a £1800 difference.
-The last option is considered the gold standard of voice work and that is the £2000 Neumann U87 Ai.
+The last option is considered the gold standard of voiceover recording equipment and that is the £2000 Neumann U87 Ai.
 That does not mean this is the mic to aim for.
 It doesn’t mean you won’t succeed without this mic.
 Neumann are well made there is no doubt but your voice may be better suited to one of their more affordable TLM range.

 As I mentioned earlier try the microphones before you invest in them.
 Over the years you will collect a drawer full of them.
 Some of which you will never use.
 In addition to my large diaphragm condenser mics I also use a sure Sm7b, a Blue Baby bottle and a MKH 416 shotgun mic.
 All of them have there own characteristics and are better suited to different kinds of work.